Cooking Appliances

 num_users=1,

-user_preference=2, # user_2 has two lunch preferences
+user_preference=2, # user_2 has two consumption preferences

 )